What Does Breast Augmentation Surgery Cost?

 Surgical Facility Fees and Anesthesia Fees

-Where you undergo breast augmentation and what type of anesthesia is used will also influence the cost of your procedure.
+Where you undergo your breast augmentation procedure and what type of anesthesia is used will also influence the cost of your procedure.
 Surgical facilities need to cover the use of their physical location, equipment, and materials (gauze, sutures, etc.).
 They also need to pay their staff (nurses, nurses aides, administrative staff, etc.).

 Naturally, these costs trickle down to you.
 If a given surgical facility charges more for the use of their location, this will increase your overall cost of surgery.